domchristie/domchristie.co.uk/src/pages/posts/scoping-controllers-by-ui-context.md

 For the other cases, there are few approaches.

+_See the follow up: [UI Context and Rails Variants](/posts/ui-context-and-rails-variants/) for a rethink on the below approach._

 First, we might be tempted to reuse and expand our `destroy` action by switching the response based on the context.
 We could achieve this by setting a `context` param on our destroy form.

 Alternatively we might choose to add further actions to our `MessagesController` (e.g.`destroy_in_list` or `destroy_in_context_menu`).